 Another way to get money towards renewable heating costs in your home is the Domestic Renewable Heat Incentive (RHI).
 The RHI is a government financial incentive scheme that promotes the use of renewable heat.
 Anyone who installs a biomass boiler, solar water heating or certain heat pumps and meets the scheme's criteria receives quarterly payments for seven years based on the amount of clean, renewable heat it is estimated that their system will produce.

 12) Get your renewable technology to pay for itself

 If you have installed solar photovoltaic (PV) panels, Wind turbines, Micro combined heat and power (CHP), Hydro, or Anaerobic digestion (AD) technologies in your home then you might be able to get money through the Smart Export Guarantee (SEG).
 Thanks to the SEG you can get paid by licensed electricity suppliers for every unit of electricity that you feed back into the grid from your renewable system.

-Want to find out more about Equiwatt?
-Click here to download and register the FREE app today!
+Want to find out more about equiwatt?
+Click here to download and register for the FREE app today!